crowdwave/checkpoint401/README.md

 The endpoint function in Checkpoint 401 does the job of checking if a request is allowed or denied.

-It may only return boolean true or false to indicate if the request is allowed or denied.
+It may only return boolean true or false to indicate if the request is allowed or denied, along with an optional errorMessage to return a message to the client.

 The filename of your endpoint function must match the routeEndpointTypeScriptFile in routes.json.